MIIPS Program Details: 9 Month Format

 - Part-time option available for professionals local to Pittsburgh

-The majority of the coursework is designed specifically for the MIIPS program.
-Students will take core courses across engineering, business, and design, in addition to specialized courses in AI, product and brand management, product development, and leadership.
+- Students take core courses across engineering, business, and design, plus specialized courses in AI, product and brand management, product development and leadership

 The MIIPS curriculum requires students to complete a minimum of 102 units of coursework over two semesters, Fall & Spring.

 Students can complete a maximum of 60 units during the fall term & 48 units during the spring term.

 At least 18 units of the total must be used toward electives relevant to the product development process and be approved by an advisor.
 This includes 6 units of electives completed within the Integrated Innovation Institute (49-xxx).